JoepH123/BIP_ML_PROJECT_E00659/README.md

 English TFIDF used as a primary baseline due to its widespread use and efficacy.
 Italian TFIDF used to determine the impact of language-specific vectorization on model performance.
 Transformer embeddings were included to determine advancements in natural language processing and their effect on the model's ability to understand and classify textual data.
+We utilize both English and Italian due to the dateset provided containing text in both languages.

 Evaluation Metrics
 Accuracy: Measure for how well each text-to-vector method contributed to correct classifications.